Politics of Italy: Executive branch

 The Constitution establishes the Government of Italy as composed of the president of the council (Prime Minister of Italy) and ministers.
-The President of Italy appoints the prime minister and, on his proposal, the ministers that form its cabinet.
+The President of Italy appoints the prime minister and, on their proposal, the ministers that form its cabinet.

 The Prime Minister of Italy, officially the President of the Council of Ministers of the Italian Republic, is the head of government of the Italian Republic.
 The Prime Minister of Italy must have the confidence of the Italian Parliament to stay in office.
 The Prime Minister of Italy is the president of the Council of Ministers which holds executive power and the position is similar to those in most other parliamentary systems.
 The formal Italian order of precedence lists the office as being, ceremonially, the fourth-highest Italian state office after the president and the heads of the legislative chambers.

 The Council of Ministers is the principal executive organ of the Government of Italy.
-It comprises the President of the Council (the Prime Minister of Italy), all the ministers, and the undersecretary to the President of the council.
+It comprises the President of the council (the Prime Minister of Italy), all the ministers, and the undersecretary to the President of the council.
 Deputy ministers (viceministri) and junior ministers (sottosegretari) are part of the government, but are not members of the Council of Ministers.

 Judicial branch

 The law of Italy has a plurality of sources of production.
 These are arranged in a hierarchical scale, under which the rule of a lower source cannot conflict with the rule of an upper source (hierarchy of sources).
 The Constitution of 1948 is the main source.

 The Constitution states that justice is administered in the name of the people and that judges are subject only to the law.
 So the judiciary is a branch that is completely autonomous and independent of all other branches of power, even though the Minister of Justice is responsible for the organization and functioning of those services involved with justice and has the power to originate disciplinary actions against judges, which are then administered by the High Council of the Judiciary, presided over by the President.

-The judiciary of Italy is based on Roman law, the Napoleonic code and later statutes.
+The judiciary of Italy is based on Roman law, the Napoleonic Code and later statutes.
 It is based on a mix of the adversarial and inquisitorial civil law systems, although the adversarial system was adopted in the Appeal Courts in 1988.
 Appeals are treated almost as new trials, and three degrees of trial are present.
 The third is a legitimating trial.

 In November 2014, Italy accepted the compulsory jurisdiction of the International Court of Justice.